MicrosoftDocs/bi-shared-docs/docs/analysis-services/deployment/deploy-from-visual-studio-tabular.md

 Deploying a tabular model project from Visual Studio is a simple process, however, certain steps must be taken to ensure your model is deployed to the correct server instance or Power BI workspace and with the right configuration options.

 Tabular models are defined with several deployment-specific properties.
 When you deploy, a connection to the instance specified in the **Server** property is established.
-A new model database or dataset with the name specified in the **Database** property is then created on that instance, if one does not already exist.
+A new model with the name specified in the **Database** property is then created on that instance, if one does not already exist.
 Metadata from the model project's Model.bim file is used to configure objects in the model database on the deployment server.
 With the **Processing Option**, you can specify whether or not just the model metadata is deployed, creating the model database, or if **Default** or **Full** is specified, impersonation credentials used to connect to data sources are passed in-memory from the model workspace database to the deployed model database.
 Analysis Services then runs processing to populate data into the deployed model.
 Once the deployment and processing is complete, the model can then be connected to by client reporting applications like Power BI and Excel.

 ::: moniker range="asallproducts-allversions || power-bi-premium-current"